Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Conclusion Future Directions

 \section{Conclusion \& Future Directions}

 Our study on fairness in AI/ML projects through \total interviews with software practitioners across various contexts and different experiences spanning different countries reveals that while awareness of AI/ML fairness is generally present, its understanding and application in real-world problems remain uneven and inconsistent across projects.
 Similarly, AI/ML experts reflect a noticeable knowledge gap in defining fairness and related requirements, and show inconsistency in documenting, integrating in the SDLC, validating, and evaluating them, which can undermine the effectiveness of fairness interventions.
-Further, participants always face trade-offs between fairness and other objectives, such as supporting missing functionalities, meeting strict delivery deadlines, and AI model effectiveness, often leading to fairness deprioritization.
-Overall, our findings highlight the need for standardized definitions, metrics, and formal processes to systematically guide the integration of fairness throughout AI/ML projects, supporting responsible, accountable, and ethically aligned systems.
+Further, participants always face trade-offs between fairness and other objectives, such as supporting missing functionalities, meeting strict delivery deadlines, and AI model effectiveness, often leading to fairness deprioritization. \imp{To further support these insights, we modeled the key challenges in a framework that systematically organizes the diverse findings observed in practice, highlighting the main obstacles practitioners face when assessing AI fairness.
+Our findings also indicate that these patterns are consistent across practitioners of different roles, levels of expertise, and locations of the different AI projects they worked on, suggesting that the challenges are broadly shared rather than restricted to specific contexts.} \minor{While these patterns appear consistent across the diverse contexts represented in our sample, exploring how they manifest in large-enterprise settings, where additional governance structures and regulatory pressures may shape fairness practices differently, remains a promising direction for future work. } Overall, our findings highlight the need for standardized definitions, metrics, and formal processes to systematically guide the integration of fairness throughout AI/ML projects, supporting responsible, accountable, and ethically aligned systems.